BigChoongus/Elementary-Quantum-Mechanics/source/index.md

 - [Chapter 9](9.html)

 ---
 **Math and Formatting:** This document is formatted using static html and MathJax for rendering LaTeX.
 The GitHub Repository for this book can be found at https://github.com/BigChoongus/Elementary-Quantum-Mechanics.
-I would very grateful if you could email me at the address listed there should you have spot any errors in this book.
+I would very grateful if you could email me at the address listed there should you spot any errors in this book.